 People hear the word straggler and assume it means something that lags behind, but that is a laggard.
 A straggler can mean something that has deviated from an expected date/time or moved away from others of its kind.
 That said, periodical cicadas that emerge early can also be called precursors, but in the scientific literature, they are called stragglers.

 Visit Brood Chart to see when stragglers will be most likely.

-Extremely likely stragglers in the next 10 years (or so):
+Extremely likely stragglers in the next few years:

 2020: Brood XIII 4 years early.